 English as a Second Language (ESL) Endorsement

-Classroom teachers who have the knowledge and skills to teach the growing number of English Language Learners (ELLs) are precious resource in our public schools nationwide.
-Dixie State Univeristy Elementary Education program provides English as a Second Language (ESL) endorsement through seventeen (17) credits of rigorous ESL courses with practicum experience in an elementary school classroom.
-After completing these courses, DSU Elementary Education students will have a Utah State ESL endorsement at the time of graduation from the program.
+Classroom teachers with the knowledge and skills to teach the growing number of English Language Learners (ELLs) are a vital resource in schools.
+The ESL Endorsement is required for teachers who teach in a Dual Language Immersion School and appreciated by principals in districts across the nation.
+The ESL Endorsement (English as a Second Language) is built into Dixie State University’s Elementary Education program through 17 credits of rigorous ESL courses with practicum experience in an elementary school classroom.
+Therefore, DSU Elementary Education students will graduate with an ESL Endorsement.

 The students will be required to take the following six (6) courses to be ESL endorsed: